 VoICE Immunization Evidence: Cost effectiveness

-An analysis of the impact of rotavirus vaccine in 25 Gavi countries found that the rates of vaccination in all countries were highest, and risk mortality lowest, in the top two wealth quintiles’ coverage.
+Key Evidence: An analysis of the impact of rotavirus vaccine in 25 countries found that the rates of vaccination in all countries were highest and risk mortality lowest in the top two wealth quintile’s coverage.
 Countries differed in the relative inequities in these two underlying variables.
-Cost per DALYs averted is substantially greater in the higher quintiles.
+Cost per DALYs averted in substantially greater in the higher quintiles.
 In all countries, the greatest potential vaccine benefit was in the poorest quintiles; however, reduced vaccination coverage lowered the projected vaccine benefit.

 The indirect benefit of immunization to unvaccinated individuals (herd immunity) increases the cost-effectiveness of vaccines.

-PCV7 use in Argentina resulted in an estimated cost of US$5,599 per life year gained and the purchase of the 4 doses of vaccine for the entire cohort at a cost of US$26.5 dose would require an investment of US$73,823,806.00.
+Key Evidence: PCV7 use in Argentina resulted in an estimated cost of US$5,599 per life year gained.
+The purchase of the 4 doses of vaccine for the entire cohort at a cost of US$26.5 per dose would required an investment of US$73,823,806.00.
 This investment would significantly reduce the number of deaths brought about by cases of meningitis, bacteremia, pneumonia, otitis media and meningitis sequelae.
 The resultant decrease in morbidity and mortality coupled with herd immunity offered by immunization would contribute substantially to national productivity making PCV immunization a highly cost effective strategy.

-Assuming 90% coverage, a program in The Gambia using a 9-valent PCV (PCV9) would prevent approximately 630 hospitalizations, 40 deaths, and 1,000 DALYs over the first 5 years of life of a birth cohort.
-The estimated cost would be US$670 per DALY averted in The Gambia.
+Key Evidence: Assuming 90% coverage, a 9-valent PCV (PCV9) program in The Gambia would prevent approximately 630 hospitalizations, 40 deaths, and 1000 DALYs, for the birth cohort over the first 5 years of life.
+The estimated cost would be $670 per DALY averted in The Gambia.